puzlet/lectures/lecture2/readme.md

 * @action can be used for custom actions for interactive components.
 To be enhanced.

 ## tables.json
-* Initialization data for interative table widget.
+* Initialization data for interactive table widget.

 ## resources.coffee
 * Defines filenames for key resources -- Puzlet libraries and files listed above.